 Designated Hero: Buck and Rayford.
 Most of their behaviour goes beyond even the standards of a Sociopathic Hero.
 One could argue they're supposed to be newly-converted Antiheroes, but this doesn't hold up since they never do anything for anybody.

 T. Mark Delanty from books 5/6/7 is also notable for two reasons.
-One, he called Rayford out on being a total jerkass and got the man to admit he was wrong (this is a Canon Sue he called out, by the way).
+One, he called Rayford out on being a total jerkass and got the man to admit he was wrong.
 Two, he's one of the few people in the books who actually comes off as genuinely good.

 Jonathan Stonagal, a supporting antagonist who doesn't survive the first book, is surprisingly widely regarded as having had a great deal of wasted potential.
 It doesn't hurt that in the film adaptation, his character is actually played up something fierce, to the point that he comes off as a serious contender for the "Antichrist" position.